 Before inspecting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
 We contacted NHS East and North Hertfordshire Clinical Commissioning Group (CCG), Healthwatch and the NHS England area team to consider any information they held about the practice.
-We carried out an announced inspection on 25 May 2016.
-During our inspection we:
+We carried out an announced inspection on 10 May 2016.
+We inspected the main surgery and during our inspection we: